Chebyshev filter: Cauer topology

 Note that when G1 is a shunt capacitor or series inductor, G0 corresponds to the input resistance or conductance, respectively.
 The same relationship holds for Gn+1 and Gn.
 The resulting circuit is a normalized low-pass filter.
 Using frequency transformations and impedance scaling, the normalized low-pass filter may be transformed into high-pass, band-pass, and band-stop filters of any desired cutoff frequency or bandwidth.

 Digital

 As with most analog filters, the Chebyshev may be converted to a digital (discrete-time) recursive form via the bilinear transform.
 However, as digital filters have a finite bandwidth, the response shape of the transformed Chebyshev is warped.
 Alternatively, the Matched Z-transform method may be used, which does not warp the response.

 Comparison with other linear filters

 The following illustration shows the Chebyshev filters next to other common filter types obtained with the same number of coefficients (fifth order):

 Chebyshev filters are sharper than the Butterworth filter; they are not as sharp as the elliptic one, but they show fewer ripples over the bandwidth.

+Advanced Topics in Chebyshev Filters

+Chebyshev filter design flexibility may be augmented by more advanced design methods documented in this section.
+Transmission zeros may be inserted into the stop band to neutralize specific undesired frequencies or increase the cut-off attenuation, or may be inserted off-axis to obtain a more desirable group delay.
+Asymmetric Chebyshev band pass filters may be created that contain differing number of poles on each side of the pass band to meet frequency asymmetric design requirements more efficiently.
+The equi-ripple pass bands and that Chebyshev filters are known for may be restricted to a percentage of the pass band to meet design requirements more efficiently that only call for a portion of the pass band to be equi-ripple.